 4.10 Competitor Performance

-4.10.1 Continual ill-handling or rough driving may result in disqualification.
+4.10.1 Continual ill-handling or rough driving may result in removal from the track session.

 4.10.2 Any kart/kar which leaves the race surface must return in a safe manner.